QuantEcon/lecture-python.myst/lectures/kalman_2.md

 !pip install quantecon
 ```

-The purpose is to watch how the firm ends of learning a worker's "type" and how the worker's pay evolves as the firm learns.

-The $h_t$ part of the worker's "type" moves over time, but the effort type $u_t$ is fixed, so for this part the firm is in effect "learning a parameter".

 To conduct simulations, we want to bring in these imports, as in the "first looks" lecture